osg-htc/technology/docs/software/rpm-development-guide.md

 The files are stored on `osgsw-ap.chtc.wisc.edu`, in the directory `/osgsw/upstream`.
 To upload files to the cache, you must have shell access to the OSG Software Access Point host, `osgsw-ap.chtc.wisc.edu`.
-Email the OSG Software Team to request permission.
+Send email to <help@osg-htc.org> to request permission.

 #### Upstream Cache Organization